dsaha21/dsaha21/README.md

 I am from Kolkata, WB, India.
 A BTech engineer in Electronics and Computer Science Engineering from KIIT University, keen to explore the world of technologies

-Skills: Python, Java, Flask etc. (Please visit my Resume for more)
+Skills: Python, Java, C, Flask etc. (Please visit my Resume for more)

 - 🔭 I’m currently working on CV systems, Transformer based SLMs.
-- 🌱 I’m currently learning RAGs, <a href="https://github.com/HIPS/autograd">Autograd</a> and building models from scratch
+- 🌱 I’m currently learning Langchain, <a href="https://github.com/HIPS/autograd">Autograd</a> and building models from scratch
 - 📫 How to reach me: Linkedin / Github
 - ⚡ Fun fact: I Keep interest in Quantum Computing, Astronomy, Open World Video Games.
 Also a human being gets an avg of 4200-4500 weeks during their lifetime.
 Make everyday count